dadams-AU/315/README.md

 1. Right-click on the lecture link
 2. Select "Save link as..."
 3. Choose a location on your computer and save the file
-4. Open the saved HTML file in your web browser
+4. Open the saved HTML or .pdf file in your web browser

 ## Technical Requirements